What to have on hand: Refer to Medicine Box: https://spiritedrose.wordpress.com/jersey-cattle/medicine-box/

 When is baby not coming yet?

-- > You may see long strings of clear mucous hanging out, but cows can do this a week or two before calving.
+- You may see long strings of clear mucous hanging out, but cows can do this a week or two or three before calving.
+It’s only an indicator of health, that her body’s working properly in gestation.

-- > She may drip some milk a week or two before calving.
+- She may drip some milk a week or so before calving IF a super high producer.
+Generally, though, cows do not drip milk until “the time” of calving.

-- > If her belly and frame have not “blossomed”.
+- If her belly and frame have not “blossomed”.
+The calf is probably not in position yet.

 Cow not calving right?
 There could be a number of concerns:

-- > First, she might not want people around bothering her.
+- First, she might not want people around bothering her.
+Some cows are very private and having peeping toms looking in is not appreciated…

-- > Second, the calf may be in a problematic presentation or may just be too big to come out.
-If you see the water break, you should be seeing hooves about the same time or close after.
-If you don’t see hooves within 15-30 minutes after the water breaks, you may need to call someone with calving experience or DIY and put your gloved arm into the cow to inspect (using AI gloves).
-If you see hooves but nothing seems to be wrong, then give the cow 20-30 minutes more before you try to help her pull the calf out.
+- Second, the calf may be in a problematic presentation or may just be too big to come out.
+If you see the water break: you should be seeing hooves close after.
+If you don’t see hooves within 15-30 minutes after the water breaks, you may need to call someone with calving experience or D-I-Y and put your gloved arm (using AI gloves) into the cow to inspect.
+If you feel proper presentation & nothing seems to be wrong, then give the cow 20-30 minutes more before you try to help her pull the calf out.
+Often, the problem may just be that the head is slightly tilted wrong or one foot did not come up and those changes can be fixed easily.

 When is baby stuck?